ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 In cross-vCenter NSX, you have a primary NSX Manager and multiple secondary NSX managers.
 Each of these NSX managers is linked to a separate vCenter Server.
 On the primary NSX Manager, you can create universal NSX components such as switches and routers that are viewable from the secondary NSX managers.

-Cross-vCenter NSX includes these features:
+Cross-vCenter NSX includes the following features:

 * The same logical networks are available in the cross-vCenter environment, so it's possible for VMs on any cluster on any vCenter Server system to be connected to the same logical network.
 * Firewall rules are managed from one centralized location, and apply to the VM regardless of location or vCenter Server system.